BB&T Mortgage Review 2020

 - Offers multiple programs catered to first-time homebuyers

 - Provides a digital mortgage application process

 - Provides a number of tools and resources on the BB&T website for buyers who want to learn about their mortgage options before speaking to a professional

 - Provides home loans for borrowers in a limited number of states

 Working with BB&T

-The company does offer manual underwriting, which is helpful for borrowers who might not meet strict underwriting guidelines but do have compensating factors that could make them good candidates for a mortgage.
+The lender offers manual underwriting for some government-backed loans, which is helpful for borrowers who might not meet standard lending guidelines but have compensating factors that could help them qualify for a mortgage.